rawiriblundell/linux_speedrun/README.md

 * `addbang` - create a new file with a shebang
 * `ls` - list files
 * `cp` - copy a file
-* `mv` - move a file, maybe?
-Possibly something to save for C?
 * `nl` - print a file with linenumbers
 * `head` - print the first n lines of a file (default 10)
 * `behead` - print the last n lines of a file (default -5)